Iterative representing set selection for nested cross approximation: Numerical experiments

+where $q$ is a vector of charges of particles, $f$ is desired electric field potential and matrix $A$ is defined as follows:

-The second example is a solvation problem, which arises in computer modeling of drugs: find the surface charge density $\sigma$ on a given solvent excluded surface $\Omega$, such that
+The second example is a solvation problem in the framework of polarized continuum model \cite{tp-continuus-1994,ct-implicit-1999,ta-rapidpcm-2001}.
+It arises in computer modeling of drugs: find the surface charge density $\sigma$ on a given solvent excluded surface $\Omega$, such that

-where $Q_i$ is a charge of $i$-th atom in molecule,\\ $\mathbf{R_i}$ is a position vector of $i$-th atom in molecule,\\ $\mathbf{r}$ is a radius vector to surface,\\ $\mathbf{n}$ is a perpendicular from surface to solvent,\\ $\varepsilon$ is a relative permittivity.\\ The surface is approximated by triangles with the Nystr\"{o}m method for the off-diagonal elements and the diagonal elements are computed from the identities:
+where $Q_i$ is a charge of $i$-th atom in molecule, $\mathbf{R_i}$ is a position vector of $i$-th atom in molecule, $\mathbf{r}$ is a radius vector to surface, $\mathbf{n}$ is a perpendicular from surface to solvent and $\varepsilon$ is a relative permittivity.
+The surface is approximated by discrete elements with the Nystr\"{o}m method for the off-diagonal elements and the diagonal elements are computed from the identities:

-So, after discretization, we get matrix $A$ with following elements:
+So, after discretizing and integrating over each discrete element, we get following system:

+where $q$ is a vector of charges of discrete elements and $Q$ is a vector of charges of atoms in molecule.
+Matrices $A$ and $B$ are defined as follows:

-where $\mathbf{r_i}$ is a radius vector to center of $i$-th discrete element,\\ $\mathbf{n_i}$ is a perpendecular to $i$-th discrete element,\\ $S_i$ is an area of $i$-th discrete element.
+where $\mathbf{r_i}$ is a radius vector to center of $i$-th discrete element, $\mathbf{n_i}$ is a perpendecular to $i$-th discrete element and $S_i$ is an area of $i$-th discrete element.

-In the following numerical examples we study only the approximation of the matrix; we are not considering the problem of solution of linear systems with such matrices.
+In the following numerical examples we study only the approximation of the matrix \eqref{eq:aij}; we are not considering the problem of solution of linear systems with such matrices.